RECENT POSTS

 Bruce Hornsby & The Noisemakers

-Bruce Hornsby has shared details of his forthcoming album, Indigo Park, along with the great title track.
-The album, featuring collaborations with Bonnie Raitt, the late Bob Weir and others, arrives April 3, 2026, days before he’s set to begin the first dates of a U.S. tour alongside his longtime six-piece band, The Noisemakers.
+Bruce Hornsby has shared a second track from his forthcoming album, Indigo Park.
+The song’s arrival on March 4, 2026, came on the same day he revealed more than two dozen additional dates for his U.S. tour.
+The uptempo song, “Ecstatic,” is a collaboration with Bonnie Raitt, and follows the Feb.
+4 release of the great title track.
+The album arrives April 3, 2026, days before he’s set to begin the first dates of the tour alongside his longtime six-piece band, The Noisemakers.
 The run, including a performance at the New Orleans Jazz & Heritage Festival, will feature material from throughout his storied career.
 Tickets for Bruce Hornsby & The Noisemakers’ 2026 tour are available here.

 Drawing from a vast wellspring of American musical traditions, the singer, pianist, composer, bandleader and three-time GRAMMY®-winner, born Nov.
 23, 1954, has built one of the most diverse, collaborative and adventurous careers in music, as he continues to expand a large and accomplished body of work through a vast array of stylistic approaches.